-- 17. (1) Subject to subsection (2) and applicable laws, the New SRO must (a) promptly notify the public and the news media of: - (i) the specifics relating to each Enforcement Proceeding commenced by the New SRO, and - (ii) the disposition of each Enforcement Proceeding, including reasons; and - (b) ensure that Enforcement Proceedings are open to the public and the news media. - (6) Despite subsection (1), the New SRO may, on its own initiative or on request of a party to the Enforcement Proceeding, or as permitted by its Rules, conduct a closed-door hearing or prohibit the publication or release of information or documents if it determines that it is required for the protection of confidential matters.
-The New SRO must establish written criteria for making a determination of confidentiality.
+- 17. (1) Subject to subsection (2) and applicable laws, CIRO must - (a) promptly notify the public and the news media of:

+- (i) the specifics relating to each Enforcement Proceeding commenced by CIRO, and - (ii) the disposition of each Enforcement Proceeding, including reasons; and - (b) ensure that Enforcement Proceedings are open to the public and the news media. - (2) Despite subsection (1), CIRO may, on its own initiative or on request of a party to the Enforcement Proceeding, or as permitted by its Rules, conduct a closed-door hearing or prohibit the publication or release of information or documents if it determines that it is required for the protection of confidential matters.
+CIRO must establish written criteria for making a determination of confidentiality.